 SLR_PARAM - Simple Regression Coefficients Values

-Calculates the OLS regression coefficients values.
+Calculates the OLS regression coefficient values.

 Syntax

-SLR_PARAM(X, Y, Intercept, Return_type, Parameter Index, Alpha)
+SLR_PARAM (X, Y, Intercept, Return, Parameter Index, Alpha)

 X